Funding The Pivot

 Step #1: Be confident that you have the talent to be successful- if you aren’t 7 feet tall, you probably aren’t going to be an NBA center, no matter how good your hook shot is.
 Talk widely and broadly to people in the field to get an honest appraisal of your skills.
 Do things in your new field in bite-sized measures to make sure you enjoy the process.
-Find a mentor to help you learn the ropes.
+Find a mentor to help you learn the ropes and then a sponsor to give you the push your career will need (these may not be the same people).
 Join industry groups to get engrained in the culture.
 Beware: One of the most common pitfalls I see occurs when people assume that success in their current field will automatically translate into a different one.
 Investment banking does not guarantee success in venture capital.
 Being successful in the public sector does not make someone a great businessperson.
-Being a TV star doesn’t make one a great author.
+Being a TV star doesn’t necessarily make one a great author.

 Step #2: Explain what you want to do with your family and other interested people.
 You need to have family buy-in when you are financially responsible for them.
 Without their understanding, the distance between former financial stability and the current uncertainty of success could destroy your project.
 Real life is expensive: mortgages, educations, healthcare etc . . . you should not undertake a pivot without deep consideration of these expenses.
 Communication is vital in keeping your support structure behind you and it will help your “team” make your pivot a bigger success.